 What is the 30 Day Money saving Challenge?

-The 30 day money saving challenge is a money challenge where you set a goal to spend the next 30 days saving money.
-It’s called a challenge as you will need to stretch yourself and use a little creativity to meet this savings goal, but if you need $500 in a hurry, this is for you.
+The 30-day money saving challenge is a simple way to create a plan to save alot of money in a short amount of time.
+It’s called a challenge as you will need to stretch yourself and use creative ways to meet this savings goal, but if you need $500 in a hurry, this is for you.

-One of the reasons this challenge is one of the easiest to start with is that you only have to commit to the challenge for a month.
+One of the reasons this challenge is a great way one to start with is that you only have to commit to the challenge for a month.
+So if you are working with a tight budget, at the end of the day, you’ll know you only have to persist through the month.

 Whatever your reason for wanting to save $500, it will be made easier with a clear plan to follow.